Mirtia/docker-mitm/README.md

 The `arpspoof` need to run continuously while performing the attack since the ARP cache entries eventually.
 You can use `tmux` to create a new session and split the panes with shortcuts `CTRL+B` and `%` (vertical split)  or `"` (horizontal split).
 To detach, use `CTRL+B` and then `D`.
-Tmux is preferrable since you can easily attach and detach the sessions.
+Tmux is preferrable since you can easily attach and detach the sessions whenever you want.

 Else, you can initiate them with `nohup` to run them to background.
 ```sh